RareSkills/blog/defi-liquidations-collateral/defi-liquidations-collateral.md

 **Example liquidation**

 Compound V3 has $100,000 in USDC deposited by lenders.
 A borrower deposits $50,000 of collateral in LINK and borrows $25,000 USDC.
 Now $75,000 USDC is idle, sitting unused in Compound V3.
 The LINK value drops to $30,000 causing the collateral to go underwater and a liquidator calls `absorb()`.
 After `absorb()` is called, the balance in Compound V3 is still $75,000 (because the delinquent borrower holds $25,000).
 However, the protocol now takes possession of the $30,000 LINK the borrower deposited.
 The liquidator will purchase the $30,000 LINK for $28,000 USDC due to the discount.
-The 28,000 USDC is added to protocol’s 75,000. the Now the protocol has $103,000 USDC and no collateral.
+The 28,000 USDC is added to protocol’s 75,000.
+Now the protocol has $103,000 USDC and no collateral.

 ### Considerations for changing the liquidation factor while loans are active